1992 Namibian local and regional elections

-Local Authority Council and Regional Council Elections in Namibia were held from 30 November to 3 December 1992.
+Local Authority Council and Regional Council elections were held in Namibia from 30 November to 3 December 1992.
 It was the first set of such elections since independence.
 SWAPO won a majority of seats in both Local Authority Councils and Regional Councils.

 There was some violence during the election, including the killing of a DTA candidate by SWAPO militants.

 Electoral system

 Elections for regional councils are held using the first-past-the-post electoral system.
 Voters in each constituency elect one councillor to represent them on their regional council.
 Local authority councillors are elected by a system of proportional representation.